jnrslm3/imdb-movie-scraper/README.md

 Example output:

 Movies based on:
-Year: 2008
+Year: 2014
-Genre: war
+Genre: sci-fi
 Range: 10

-1. The Hurt Locker – 7.6 ⭐
+1. Interstellar – 8.7 ⭐
-2. Valkyrie – 7.1 ⭐
+2. Edge of Tomorrow – 7.9 ⭐
+...

 Found 10 out of 10 requested films.

-🗂 Project Structure
-📁 imdb-movie-scraper
- ├── main.py            # Application loop and flow control
- ├── scrapper.py        # IMDb scraping logic
- ├── inputs.py          # User input and validation
- ├── README.md
- └── requirements.txt   # Dependencies (optional)

-🧪 Technologies Used

-Python 3.10+

-Requests (HTTP client)

-BeautifulSoup4 (HTML parsing)

-Difflib (fuzzy matching)

 ⚠️ Disclaimer

-This project is intended for educational and personal use.
+This project is for educational and personal use only.
-Always follow IMDb’s Terms of Service when scraping.
+Always comply with IMDb’s Terms of Service when scraping.